 Johnstone, J., Hughes, A., Goldenberg, J. Z., Romijn, A. R., & Rucklidge, J. J. (2020).
 “Multinutrients for the Treatment of Psychiatric Symptoms in Clinical Samples: A Systematic Review and Meta-Analysis of Randomized Controlled Trials“.
 Nutrients, 12(11). https://doi.org/10.3390/nu12113394

-This resource is sure to help as you organize your thoughts:
+This writer’s guide is a resource that will be sure to help as you organize your thoughts: